 Do I have to pay anyone else for any service as part of your program?
 If so, who and how much?

-Keep in mind, most mortgage relief and debt relief providers may not charge an advance fee.
-There are some exceptions though.
+Keep in mind that most mortgage relief and debt relief providers may not charge an advance fee.
+There are some exceptions, though.

 Do you offer a money-back guarantee?
 If yes, I’d like to see it in writing on your letterhead.